 A thumbs-up icon doesn’t always mean you care.

 Jesus inhabits us.
 He doesn’t flip a switch.

 We are not machines.
 We are souls.

 Social media can be a good thing.

-Let it be a place you can thrive, not a place where real relationships go to die.
+Make it a place you can thrive, not a place where real relationships go to die.